cpraveen/numa/integrate.md

 :::{prf:remark}

-Usually, we take the approximations $f_n$ to be polynomials.
+Usually, we take the approximations $f_n$ to be polynomials of degree $n$.
 Then clearly

 $$
 I_n(p) = I(p), \qquad \forall p \in \poly_n